benjamindblock/nyff-scraper/README.md

 ## Features

 The script grabs everything showing at NYFF, looks up IMDb data for production company information, runtimes, possible release date if available, and compiles it.
-It also looks up trailers, etc.
+It also looks up trailers, whether a screening is sold out, etc.

+The NYFF doesn't have centralized trailers, nor will it list release dates - this does that for you.

 ## Quick Start